|Welcome to Lone Star Packards

 regions, secured a WWII Packard PT boat engine for the

 Nimitz Museum in Fredericksburg.
-Having an award winning
+Our award winning monthly

-quarterly publication, THE OWNER'S MANUAL, as well as having an
+publication, The Owner's Manual, as well as having an

 informative website also contribute to our success.